 - 300 g white/green cabbage shredded

-- 750 g potatoes peeled and finely diced
+- 750 g potatoes peeled and diced to 2cm pieces

 - 2 tbsp fresh dill roughly chopped – or celery leaves or fresh herb of your choice (optional)